anzedp22/cts/README.md

 ## How does CI/CD pipeline works?

+For this project I used circleci.
 Every commit on any branch will trigger a pipeline job that lints the code, tests the code, runs the application, and checks if a `curl` command on the root path works.
 Any commit or merge on the `master` branch will also trigger jobs to bump the app version (by executing the `bump_version.py` script), build a Docker image with the name `<GCR>:<version>`, push the image to the repository, and deploy the latest version as a Docker container on a virtual machine inside GCP.